jjrim/covia_fullstack_react_project/README.md

 ## Overview

 ### Folder Organization
 The "backend" folder contains everything that is used to connect to the database.
+The server folder contains the socket server of multiplay game.
 The "public" folder contains our logo and index page.
 The "src" folder contains all the react.js components.

 ### Team Members